FAQs

 What is the difference between the different types of walk?

-These walks are led by qualified Walk Leader Tricia and cover between 3 1/2 and 4 miles.
-The pace is more steady than the other walks we do.
+These walks are led by qualified Walk Leaders Tricia and Liz and cover between 3 1/2 and 4 miles.
+The pace is noticeably more relaxed than the other walks we do.
 These walks are suitable for anyone who fancies a gentle nordic walk, but wants to still get in the miles.

 Why do I need to do a course?

-In order to get the most out of Nordic walking it is essential to learn the correct technique.
-Our Technique course breaks the method down into manageable sessions, at the moment this is 1x 90 minute session or 2x 60 minutes.
+Nordic walking isn’t just walking with poles, there is a technique and new skill involved.
+In order to get the most out of Nordic walking it is essential to learn the correct technique over a few sessions.
+Our Technique course breaks the method down into manageable, key elements which helps the movements to become second nature.
+The current beginner’s course is 3 x 60 minute sessions.
 This learning can be consolidated and reinforced by joining our regular nordic walks.

 How many people will there be on a course or walk?